Nobody can beat you at being you.Naval

 I couldn’t have given her $200 million worth of Berkshire Hathaway stock when I bought the business because she doesn’t understand stock.
 She understands cash.
 She understands furniture.
 She understands real estate.
 She doesn’t understand stocks, so she doesn’t have anything to do with them.
 If you deal with Mrs. B in what I would call her circle of competence… She is going to buy 5,000 end tables this afternoon (if the price is right).
 She is going to buy 20 different carpets in odd lots, and everything else like that [snaps fingers] because she understands carpet.
 She wouldn’t buy 100 shares of General Motors if it was at 50 cents a share.Warren Buffett

 Essentially, we can define competence as not only understanding relevant facts or having experience.
 But knowing how to do something well and successfully so we achieve the desired outcome.
-We’re competent in many rather mundane fields, such as riding a bike.
+We’re competent in many mundane fields, such as bike riding.
 But we’ve also built a unique set of skills through our individual circumstances, experiences and personal choices.
 Whether it’s playing an instrument, a passion for martial arts or catching orbs.

 Those choices seem to be where the wheat is separated from the chaff.
 Choosing to buy General Motors stocks would be an example of Mrs B acting on half-knowledge (What We Think We Know).
 She might have made a good deal once or twice by sheer luck, but it wouldn’t have been a sustainable long-term strategy for her.